New Riemannian preconditioned algorithms for tensor completion via polyadic decomposition: Experiments

 \paragraph{\revv{Low-rank tensor recovery from partial, noiseless observations}} A synthetic tensor $\tstar$ is generated with the model~\eqref{def:datamodel0} without noise.
 The tensor $\tstar$ is only observed on an index set $\Omega$, which is composed of indices drawn from the Bernoulli distribution: $ (i,j,k)\in\Omega \text{~with probability~} p\in(0,1)$, for all $(i,j,k)\in \llbracket m_1\rrbracket\times\llbracket m_2\rrbracket\times\llbracket m_3\rrbracket$.

 For the problem model~\eqref{pb:main}, we set the regularization parameter $\lambda$ to zero, which allows for recovering the low-rank tensor $\tstar$ without any bias, provided that the sampling rate $p$ is sufficient.
 Then we test the aforementioned algorithms with a given rank parameter $R$, assuming that the rank (CP or Tucker rank) of the hidden tensor $\tstar$ is unknown to all the algorithms.
 For the CPD and PD-based algorithms, we set the rank parameter $R$ to an arbitrary value such that $R \geq \max(\rstar_1, \rstar_2,\rstar_3)$.
-Since the optimal CP rank of the tensor candidate is unknown, a larger-than-expected rank parameter is interesting because it allows for searching solutions in a fairly large tensor space, so that there is better chance that optimal solutions are in the search space~$\man$.
+Since the optimal CP rank of the tensor candidate is unknown, a larger-than-expected rank parameter is interesting because it allows for searching solutions in a fairly large tensor space, so that there is better chance that optimal solutions are in the search space~$\man$. \revj{For parameter $\delta$ of~\eqref{def:mat-precon} involved in our Riemannian gradients, we choose to use very small values since we are mostly interested in the performance of the Riemannian preconditioning technique.
+In all the experiments of Section~\ref{sec:numerical}, we set $\delta=10^{-7}$.}